 - The investigator will determine if there is evidence to support the charge.

-- At the close of an investigation, the investigator will prepare a letter that outlines the findings.
-The letter will be provided to the person who filed the complaint, the person the complaint was filed against, the department’s highest-ranking official, and the ERU.
+- At the close of an investigation, a letter of findings will be provided to the person who filed the complaint, the person the complaint was filed against, and the Appointing Authority.

-- If the charge is upheld, the department’s highest-ranking official will, after review and consultation with the ERU, determine an appropriate level of discipline for the person the complaint was filed against.
+- If the charge is upheld, the Appointing Authority will, after review and consultation with the ERU, determine an appropriate level of discipline for the person the complaint was filed against.

-- If a charge is upheld that results in discipline, the highest-ranking official of the department will issue a closing letter to the person the complaint was filed against, and this letter may be placed in their human resources file.
+- If a charge is upheld that results in discipline, documentation will be placed in the personnel file of the person the complaint was filed against.